kingfisher63/solaredge_monitoring_ps/README.md

 (1) No sample data available.
 Possible future addition.
 (2) Data is too complex for simple text representation.
 Use *Export-SolarEdgeInverterData* to export data to a CSV file.
-(3) Only inverter data is fully decoded as no sample data was available for batteries, gateways, meters en sensors.
+(3) Only inverter and meter data is fully decoded as no sample data was available for batteries, gateways and sensors.

 ## Module SolarEdge.Monitoring.Export